Formatting Your Text#

 Non-breaking spaces are for instance the correct type of space to separate a number from its unit.
 Generally, non-breaking spaces are used to prevent line wrapping algorithms from adding line breaks where they shouldn’t.

-A minimal set of text emphasis styles are supported for text paragraphs.
+A minimal set of Markdown text emphasis styles are supported for text paragraphs.

 _text_